nuxt/nuxt/docs/3.api/3.utils/define-page-meta.md

   - **Type**: `string`

-    You may define a [custom regular expression](#using-a-custom-regular-expression), if you have a more complex pattern than can be expressed with the file name.
+    You may define a [custom regular expression](#using-a-custom-regular-expression) if you have a more complex pattern than can be expressed with the file name.

   **`alias`**